mlswg/mls-protocol/draft-ietf-mls-protocol.md

     is in the subtree of the non-updated child
   * Identify a node in the resolution of the copath node for which this node has a private key
-  * Decrypt the secret value for the parent of the copath node using the private key from the resolution node
+  * Decrypt the path secret for the parent of the copath node using the private key from the resolution node
-  * Derive secret values for ancestors of that node using the KDF keyed with the decrypted secret
+  * Derive secret values for that node and its ancestors using the process defined above
 2. Merge the updated secrets into the tree
   * Replace the public keys for nodes on the direct path with the received public keys